react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 - Information required to identify and display data on a screen (e.g. id of an object to be displayed on the screen)
 - State specific to a screen (e.g. sort order, filters, page numbers etc. that can also be changed on the screen)

-Params should contain the minimal information required to show a screen, nothing more.
-The actual data (e.g. user objects) should be in a global store or global cache.
+Params should contain only the minimal information needed to show a screen.
+Think of params like URL query parameters - they identify what to show, not the actual data itself.

-You can think of the route object as a URL.
-The same principles apply to params.
 Think of visiting a shopping website; when you see product listings, the URL usually contains category name, type of sort, any filters etc., not the actual list of products displayed on the screen.

-For example, say if you have a `Profile` screen.
-When navigating to it, you might be tempted to pass the user object in the params:
+For example, when navigating to a `Profile` screen, you might be tempted to pass the user object:

 ```js
 // Don't do this